Gersemia

-Gersemia is a genus of soft corals in the family Nephtheidae.
+Gersemia is a genus of soft corals in the family Alcyoniidae.
 Species in this genus are found in cold temperate and polar seas at depths ranging from 20 m to over 2000 m.
 The type species is Gersemia loricata.

 Characteristics

 Colonies of Gersemia are arborescent, growing erectly with one main stem.
 The polyps are most numerous at the branch tips and are unable to retract into the calyces.
 The walls of the stalk and branches are stiffened with sclerites which are often brightly coloured.
 Corals in this genus do not contain zooxanthellae, the microalgae symbionts found in some other corals.

 Species

 The World Register of Marine Species includes the following species in the genus: